-Fiscal Years 2016 and 2017 (May 1, 2015–April 30, 2017)
+Fiscal Years 2018 and 2019 (May 1, 2017–April 30, 2019)

-The University Budget Committee was convened in a September 17, 2015 memorandum from President Kerwin and is charged with developing budget proposals for the next cycle of resource allocation.
-Provost Scott Bass and CFO, Vice President and Treasurer Doug Kudravetz conducted the initial meeting of the committee on September 23, 2014 in President Kerwin’s office.
+The University Budget Committee was convened in a September 14, 2016 memorandum from President Kerwin and is charged with developing budget proposals for the next cycle of resource allocation.
+Provost Scott Bass and CFO, Vice President and Treasurer Doug Kudravetz conducted the initial meeting of the committee on September 23, 2016 in President Kerwin’s office.

 The work of the University Budget Committee has several important aspects and deadlines.
-It is charged with development of budget formulation criteria for the president’s review and approval prior to his submission of them to the Board of Trustees at the November 2014 meeting.
-The proposed criteria must be submitted to the president no later than November 3, 2014.
-Following the actions of the board on the formulation criteria, the committee will develop detailed budget proposals for the president’s review and approval and then consideration by the board at the March 2015 meeting.
-The tentative deadline to submit the proposed two-year budget to the president is February 10, 2015.
+It is charged with development of budget formulation criteria for the president’s review and approval prior to his submission of them to the Board of Trustees at the November 2016 meeting.
+The proposed criteria must be submitted to the president no later than November 4, 2016.
+Following the actions of the board on the formulation criteria, the committee will develop detailed budget proposals for the president’s review and approval and then consideration by the board at the March 2017 meeting.
+The tentative deadline to submit the proposed two-year budget to the president is February 10, 2017.

 As is AU’s practice, wide consultation and the free flow of pertinent information will characterize the work of the committee.
 The committee will collect information on priorities and requirements from all campus constituencies using various forms of outreach, including town hall meetings.
 The university’s performance is examined, measured, and documented in a variety of ways.
 The results of these analyses will be available for the committee’s review.
 Comparative information from peer and competitor institutions will also be part of the deliberations.

-The University Budget for Fiscal Years 2014 and 2015 and the most recent Annual Reports are available on the Office of Finance website.
+The University Budget for Fiscal Years 2016 and 2017 and the most recent Annual Reports are available on the Office of Finance website.

-Scott Bass, provost
+Scott Bass, Provost

-Doug Kudravetz, CFO, vice president and treasurer
+Doug Kudravetz, CFO, Vice President and Treasurer

-Olivia Ivey, Assistant Librarian, University Library
+Olivia Ivey, Chair, Committee on Academic Budget and Benefits, Faculty Senate; Assistant Librarian, University Library

 Khalid Khalid, Associate Dean, Finance & Administration, Washington College of Law